 “Here’s a guy who’s figured out how to do this basically by himself, and is really proving the power of streaming music,” says Spotify’s D.A.
 Wallach in “One Way Ticket.”
 To date, Pope has sold out shows on three continents and in more than 20 countries, sold over 2 million digital tracks, had over 150 million streams on Spotify, over 100 million views on Youtube, and has more generally crushed every metric used to measure what is possible for independent artists.
 As Pope states in the film, “I am a completely independent artist; no record label, no publisher, no boss.”

 In “Ain’t No Angel, “ Pope sings, “I want to stand on the mountain, I want to know how it feels, want to see what the world looks like when everybody here can feel just what I say, and I’ll do it my own way.”
-In crafting songs that are equally at home at festivals, honky-tonks, or on arena stages, Ron Pope & The Nighthawks seem poised to make everyone hear exactly what they have to say.
+In crafting songs that are equally at home at festivals, honky-tonks, or on arena stages, Ron Pope seems poised to make everyone hear exactly what he has to say.
 Good ol’ American rock and roll music is alive and well.